 Your TV is connected via a splitter on the same incoming cable as the internet, it’s that easy!
 It does not use any of the above items for regular TV.
 But there is more, we get into later.
 (Not in the drawing) Your Smart TV is connected to the cable and can also connect to WiFi to provide streaming media via the built-in applications.

 Now if you understand the explanation above you can easily see that for example, WiFi alone does NOT provide internet without a Modem or Router on a cable because WiFi is local ONLY!
-When you buy a wireless router you have WiFi but NO internet, we still need a cable and a modem!
+In other words: When you buy a wireless router you have WiFi but NO internet, we still need a cable and a modem!

 WiFi alone can provide you a network where you connect your laptop to a wireless printer on the same network.